Layoamona/Capstone-Project-Con-t/README.md

 [Recommendation](#Recommendation)

- ### Virtual Analysis and Inference
+ ### Exploratory Data Analysis
  ---
+ This involved exploring the data to answer some questions such as the total monthly sales, top 3 selling product and monthly sales trend

   1. Top 3 Selling Product

      ![TOP 3 PRODCUT WITH HIGHEST REVENUE](https://github.com/user-attachments/assets/93873c6f-a7a7-4cf9-b1d5-08995a86af6a)

-  2. Total Montly Sales in 2023
+  2. Total Monthly Sales in 2023

      ![TOTAL REVENUE BY ORDER DATE IN 2023](https://github.com/user-attachments/assets/dc7610a0-c611-4514-b4a1-3f9b9a72a5aa)